Julia-Melgare/julia-melgare.github.io/_posts/2021-08-20-pirate-jam.markdown

 ![ezgif com-gif-maker_3](https://user-images.githubusercontent.com/42148950/131026234-7cc0ac78-458e-4967-9995-680accec9f5b.gif)

+This game was made in 48h during Kenney Jam 2021.
+The theme for the jam was Rotation.
+Pirate Jam placed #25 overall and #12 on visuals out of 366 entires!
 Checkout the game's page on [itch-io](https://julia-melgare.itch.io/pirate-jam)!

 In this game, you are stuck in a real jam - a pirate jam!